pandelisgreen13/movieDB/README.md

 ###  movieDB
-MovieDb Api using MVVM Architechure with ViewModel, LiveData, Coroutines and Room Database.
+We use Retrofit to consume the MovieDb Api.
+We choose the MVVM Architechure with ViewModel, LiveData, Coroutines and Room Database.

 We have the Home activity where the user can find any movie or tv-series by typing at the search editext.
 The user can add a movie/tv-series as a favourite to his/her Watchlist.
 The favourite are stored locally at the database.